Album Reviews: The Beatles - Abbey Road (Anniversary Edition), Plus Dori Freeman, Daniel Martin Moore, Jason James

 BRIEFLY NOTED

 Dori Freeman, Every Single Star.
 Dori Freeman continues to shine on her third album, which, like its predecessors, was winningly produced by Teddy Thompson (son of Richard and Linda Thompson), who duets with her on one track.
-Freeman’s songs, some of which reflect her new roles as wife and mother, are musically and lyrically excellent; but what most sets her apart are her gorgeous vocals, which exude vulnerability and somehow manage to convey both her Appalachian roots and an affinity for 60s pop.
+Freeman’s songs, some of which reflect her new roles as wife and mother, are musically and lyrically excellent; but what most sets her apart are her captivating vocals, which exude vulnerability and somehow manage to convey both her Appalachian roots and an affinity for 60s pop.
 I hear echoes of Loretta Lynn and Dolly Parton but also of artists like Kathy Young (“A Thousand Stars”) and Skeeter Davis (“The End of the World”).

 Daniel Martin Moore, Never Look Away.
 Daniel Martin Moore’s seductive ninth album is as soothing and understated as anything from Nick Drake.
 It’s also good enough to make me want to seek out its eight predecessors.
 Clearly, I’ve been missing something.
 Moore—who sounds a bit like Don McLean does on ballads (e.g., “Vincent”)—sings softly throughout but consistently commands attention.
 The melodic soundscapes that accompany his poetic, introspective lyrics make judicious use of guitar and piano; clarinet, flute, sax, violin, and cello pop up at just the right moments as well.
 “Gorgeous” is the word that keeps coming to mind.